Linux Commands - Overview and Examples

 uid=1000(himanshu) gid=1000(himanshu) groups=1000(himanshu),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),108(lpadmin),124(sambashare)

-The kill command, as the name suggests, helps user kill a process by sending the TERM signal to it.
+The kill command, as the name suggests, helps the user kill a process by sending the TERM signal to it.

 $ kill [process-id]